(1) Scope and application.

 (vi) The employer shall inform in writing any person who cleans or launders protective clothing or equipment of the potentially harmful effects of exposure to lead.

-(vii) The employer shall assure that the containers of contaminated protective clothing and equipment required by subdivision (8)(b)(v) are labeled as follows:
+(vii) The employer shall ensure that the containers of contaminated protective clothing and equipment required by subdivision (8)(b)(v) are labeled as follows:

 CAUTION: CLOTHING CONTAMINATED WITH LEAD.